algo7/R_Corporate_Finance_Stock_Analysis/README.md

 - market_cap_weighted_index.R: Calculate market-cap-weighted index for both the CBD and sin stocks.

 ### Folder Description:
-- datasets: All the data used during the analysis.
+- datasets: All the data used during the analysis (excluding the shares data).
   - Raw: Raw data from dDatastream | REFINITIV.
   - Pre_Processed: Data pre-processing and currency converstion (to USD).
   - Processed: Processed data.
-  -
+  - Shares: Shares data (raw / processed) for calculating the market-cap-weighted indeices.